What is a Lens?

 What 3D model formats are supported in Lens Studio?

-Lens Studio supports .FBX and .OBJ formats for 3D models.
+Lens Studio supports .FBX and .OBJ and glTF formats for 3D models.
 To learn more, and to find more information about preparing objects for export, check out the "3D Object Import" guide.

 How many polygons are supported in a Lens scene?